Student Conduct Code

 Student Life Safer Spaces Coordinators

 Student Life Safer Spaces Coordinators are available for consultation regarding problems and situations of concern or to receive complaints regarding situations that involve students.
-Problem Reports involving students may be directed to the Dean of Students for Judicial Affairs or to the Vice President for Student Life:
+Problem Reports involving students may be directed to the Dean of the office of Student Conduct or to the Vice President for Student Life:

 Safer Spaces Coordinator for Students